The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/ultimates.md

 AoE combos will also hit both bosses if used in this spot.
 You can additionally hit both bosses with Flood of Shadow by targeting one and moving into the hitbox of the other.
 Make sure to summon Living Shadow closer to Brute Justice than Cruise Chaser so it won't jump onto the invulnerable Alexander Prime after Cruise Chaser is killed.
 Delirium can be held until 120s buffs go out.

-You will gain about 4800 mana from passive generation between Alexander Prime hitting 1 HP and Perfect Alexander becoming targetable, so plan accordingly.
+You will gain about 4800 mana from passive generation between Alexander Prime hitting 1 HP and Perfect Alexander becoming targetable.
+TBN can be used on any party member before Divine Judgment snapshots if desired.

 Remember to use the tank LB3 because DRK's is the coolest.